Main Content

 We found a turtle, or bird outside.
 What do we do?

 We are not currently licensed to intake native species of avian.
 A wildlife rehabber would be the most ideal place to start.
-(INSERT WILDLIFE REHAB DATA BASE LINK HERE).
 Most turtles or tortoises crossing urban roads, or found within urban areas are typically mapping for breeding, or nesting sites.
 Aiding them in the direction in which they were headed safely as possible is the best motive.
 Some species may be lost pets.
 Contact us for identifying animals and correct placement.

 Join Our Mission Today!